|Children : Quizzing : How it Works |

 - For Bible Study

-- NEW Children’s Quizzing Resource Poster Pack, one pack per classroom.
+- Children’s Quizzing Resource Poster Pack, one pack per classroom.
 The pack comes with four 24” x 36” teaching posters:

 - Item 3, Map: Use this interactive map as a teaching tool in every Dig Site.

-- Item 4, Follow the Leader Bible Memory: Help your students study the memory verses both in class and at home.
+- Item 4, Adventures with Bible Memory Poster: Help your students study the memory verses both in class and at home.
 This poster can also be purchased separately so each student can take one home.

-- Studies in Exodus, one per leader.
+- Studies in Joshua, Judges, and Ruth, one per leader.
 Use the Leader's Guide to choose the sections and activities to teach the Bible study.
 Each Dig Site combines inductive Bible study and hands-on learning.

-- Studies in Exodus, one for each child
+- Studies in Joshua, Judges, and Ruth, Student Book, one for each child

 - Children's Quizzing Parent Bumper Sticker , a perfect item for parents who want to show support for their quizzer.